Louvki/cross-platform-comparison/README.md

 ## Getting Started - Flutter
 Make sure you have flutter installed.<br/>
-Make sure you have a device connected or an emulator running
+Make sure you have a device connected or an emulator running.

 ```
 cd ./flutter-todo